 What might have been is an abstraction Remaining a perpetual possibility Only in a world of speculation.
 What might have been and what has been Point to one end, which is always present.
 Footfalls echo in the memory Down the passage which we did not take Towards the door we never opened Into the rose-garden.
 T. S. Eliot (Burnt Norton)

 Conclusions:

-Either Quantum mechanics is correct, and there is no "simpler" system

-- Or Reality is even uglier than we thought: e.g. - non-local hidden variables: every bit of the universe is involved with every other bit: - very Zen, but totally wipes out free will! - (Ugh!)
+Either Quantum mechanics is correct, and there is no "simpler" system non-local hidden variables: every bit of the universe is involved with every other bit: